Dentist Background Check / Screen Dentists

 - If a dentist has been issued a citation for a minor violation of the law by the Board within the last five years.
 This is not considered disciplinary action.

-- If a dentist has been issued a public letter of reprimand at time of licensure.
+- If a dentist has been issued a public letter of reprimand at the time of licensure.
 This is not considered disciplinary action.

 Search background on any Dentist (MD) in USA..
 Background Check Reports Generally provide following types of results: Dentist's Full Name, Current Address of the Practice, Dentist's Academic Background, Any Awards or Honors received by the Dentist, States where the Dentist is Licensed to Practice or ever held a License, Dentists Specialty and Dentists Certification, Year of National Board Certification, Dentists Professional Activity History, Residency Training including hospital name and dates, Any Medicare of Medicaid Sanctions against the Dentist, Any Actions against the Dentist taken by State Medical Disciplinary Boards, USA nationwide Criminal records, Civil Court records Search, Bankruptcy Court Search, Real Property Search, Aliases used, Any Complaints